Enzyme Finance (MLN) Trading Up 4.6% Over Last Week

-Enzyme Finance (CURRENCY:MLN) traded down 5% against the dollar during the 24-hour period ending at 0:00 AM Eastern on April 8th.
-Over the last seven days, Enzyme Finance has traded 4.6% higher against the dollar.
+Enzyme Finance (CURRENCY:MLN) traded down 5% against the US dollar during the 24-hour period ending at 23:00 PM ET on April 13th.
+Enzyme Finance has a total market cap of $59.51 million and $6.40 million worth of Enzyme Finance was traded on exchanges in the last day.
 One Enzyme Finance coin can now be purchased for approximately $40.29 or 0.00121334 BTC on exchanges.
-Enzyme Finance has a total market capitalization of $59.51 million and approximately $6.40 million worth of Enzyme Finance was traded on exchanges in the last day.
+Over the last seven days, Enzyme Finance has traded 4.6% higher against the US dollar.

 Here’s how similar cryptocurrencies have performed over the last day: